OksiMosenko/practicalmachinelearning-1/index.md

 Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. **Qualitative Activity Recognition of Weight Lifting Exercises**.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.

 ## Further work

-It appears one of the most important measures when predicting how well an excercise is performed is **new_windowyes**.
-I wonder if this value can be known outside of an experimental environment?
-Perhaps next time this variable along with **num_window** should be removed.
+* It appears one of the most important measures when predicting how well an excercise is performed is **num_window**.
+This value may not be known outside of an experimental environment.
+Perhaps next time this variable along with **new_window** should be removed.

-I more powerful machine or would enable the model to be built with all of the observations which may improve the accuracy some what.
+* A more powerful machine would enable the Random Forest model to be built using all of the observations which may improve the accuracy some what.